GerritCodeReview/homepage/pages/gerrit/dev-design.md

 ## Scalability

-Gerrit is designed for a very large scale open source project, or large commercial development project.
+Gerrit is designed for a very large scale open-source project, or large commercial development project.
 Roughly this amounts to parameters such as the following: